 Prescott has unlimited opportunities for outdoor recreation from parks and lakes within the city limits to the 1.25-million acre Prescott National Forest surrounding the community.
 Backpacking, camping, hiking, mountain and street biking, golf, tennis, hunting, fishing, boating and swimming are favorite activities among Prescott’s retirement population.
 The city has an active Parks and Recreation Department, which manages some of the most beautiful natural and man-made parks in the Southwest.

-A new Adult Center recently opened for active seniors which provides various organized activities.
-Prescott Public Library, known as "Prescotts Living Room," is a lively community center offering traditional and non-traditional library programs and services to residents of Yavapai County and beyond.
-Through the Yavapai Library Network, its online catalog offers access to over 1 million books, movies, audio books, magazines, electronic resources and more.
+A new adult center recently opened for active seniors which provides various organized activities.
+Prescott Public Library, known as "Prescott's Living Room," is a lively community center offering traditional and non-traditional library programs and services to residents of Yavapai County and beyond.
+Through the Yavapai Library Network, its online catalog offers access to over one million books, movies, audio books, magazines, electronic resources and more.
 Consult thousands of full text magazines and journals or learn a foreign language through the online research databases.